 Size- Objects that are far away appear smaller.
 Objects that are closer to the viewer appear larger.

 Value and Focus- Objects that are far away appear lighter in color and less clear than objects that are close.

 Perspective- Depth can be created through the use of one vanishing point.
 (AKA- one point perspective)

 These concepts go hand in hand with the concept of foreground, middleground, and background.
 IT can be helpful to introduce them around the same time, or at least review them.
 It’s impossible to create a foreground, middleground, and background without understanding some basic techniques that artists use to create space on a two dimensional paper.

 Now the doing…..

 Talking about a concept is good.
 But putting it into action is even better!
 Before you’re ready to invest a lot of time on an in depth artwork let’s start simple.
 This foreground middleground background printable has a super simple skyline.
 Fold the paper into thirds using the vertical lines.
 The paper will fold like an accordion so it’s important not to start drawing till you’ve folded.
 In some places you’ll actually be drawing on what is the back of the paper when it’s flat,

 Though kids are starting with the same silhouette they will no doubt come up with unique solutions to fill their space.
 Supply pencils, markers, colored pencils, whatever floats your boat!
 Another quick and easy option is this painting with marker technique.

 Subscribe below.!
 You’ll get my newest free printable resources and fun projects delivered to your inbox once a week!
 Upon confirming your subscription you’ll get also subscriber only password to my Free Resource Library.
 This foreground, middleground, background PDF as well as dozens of other free art and educational printables are there in easy to print PDF form!
-The thumbnail for this printbale can be found under the heading “Art Tutorials and Printable Prompts.”
+The thumbnail for this printable can be found under the heading “Art Tutorials and Printable Prompts.”
 Click that thumbnail and the PDF will pop right up.